palash19dey/building-energy-performance-ml/README.md

 # Explainable AI

-SHAP (Shapley Additive Explanations) was used to identify:
+SHAP (SHapley Additive exPlanations) was used to identify:

 - Important engineering variables
 - Contribution of each parameter to model predictions